-Fees for Casual Duty and Occasional Offices

-This document is intended as a guide to fees for all clergy and PCCs with a special focus on when and to whom it is appropriate to make personal payments for services.
-It should be read in conjunction with the National Table of Parochial fees and the relevant information on the Diocesan website.
+Fees for Casual Duty and Occasional Offices This document is intended as a guide to fees for all Clergy and PCCs with a special focus on when and to whom it is appropriate to make personal payments for services.
+It should be read in conjunction with the National Table of Parochial Fees and the relevant information on the Diocesan website.
 Who can receive payment for officiating at Sunday or Weekday Services?

-Casual duty fees for Sunday or weekday services are due to retired clergy with permission to officiate in this Diocese.
-They are not due to any other ministers, curates, house for duty, self-supporting ministers or readers.
-The fee should only be offered for a service in another parish, to the one in which the substitute minister normally worships, unless their home parish is in vacancy or the incumbent/priest in charge is on sabbatical or has been unwell for over a month.
-In 2023 and 2024, the DBF is conducting a pilot scheme which will be reviewed prior to 2025.
-As a result, the eligibility to receive casual duty fees is being extended to self-supporting ministers (except those who are SSM curates in training or SSM house for duty) on the same basis as retired clergy with permission to officiate.
+Casual duty fees for Sunday or weekday services are due to Retired Clergy with Permission to Officiate in this Diocese and Self-Supporting Ministers (except those who are SSM curates in training or SSM house for duty).
+They are not due to any other Ministers, Curates, House for Duty or Readers.
+The fee should only be offered for a service in another parish to the one in which the substitute minister normally worships, unless their home parish is in vacancy or the Incumbent/Priest in Charge is on sabbatical or has been unwell for over a month.
 Who should pay the fee for casual duty?